NelisW/myOpenHab/docs/421-ESP-PIR-alarm.md

 ## Objective
 This project creates an alarm system with the following objectives:

-1. Standalone ESP8266.
+1. Standalone ESP8266, connected by wifi to the rest of the network.
+Completed.
+1. The ESP must be programmable/flashable over the air (OTA) once deployed.
+Completed.
-1. MQTT comms with a Raspberry Pi to escalate the alarm.
+1. MQTT comms with a Raspberry Pi to escalate the alarm to an OpenHab instance.
+Completed.
+1. The ESP must send regular MQTT pings to confirm it is on the air.
+Completed.
 1. Multiple PIR sensors, with intelligent logic before triggering the alarm.
+Completed.
-1. Switching on a security light if one of the PIRs triggered.
+1. Switching on a security light if any one of the PIRs is triggered.
+1. The light must remain on for a programmable time, and then switch off again.
 1. The light must switch on if an approriate MQTT command is sent to the ESP.
-1. The light must remain on for a programmable time, and then switch off again.
-1. The ESP must be programmable/flashable over the air (OTA) once deployed.
-1. The ESP must send regular MQTT pings to confirm it is on the air.
+1. Set up the OpenHab environment to react to messages from this alarm

 The idea is to use the low-cost PIR sensors available on EBay and AliExpress for dollar or two.

+Presently a LED is switched on/off but the idea is to later switch a mains-powered LED.

 ## Code
 This text accompanies the ESP code [here](